gillyware/gatekeeper/docs/installation.md

 Choose "Assign one or more permissions to a model", then select:
  - `gatekeeper.view` - to access the dashboard
- - `gatekeeper.manage` - to manage permissions, roles, teams, and their assignments
+ - `gatekeeper.manage` - to manage permissions, roles, features, teams, and their assignments through the dashboard

-Then, select the User model and search for your target user using any of the searchable columns specified in your configuration.
+Then, select the "User" model and search for your target user using any of the searchable columns specified in your configuration.

 > [!NOTE]
 > If audit logging is enabled, you will be prompted to attribute this action to a model.
-You may attribute the action to the yourself or to the system.
+You may attribute any action to the yourself or to the system.

 <a name="access-the-dashboard"></a>
 ## Access the Dashboard